KvalitetsIT/monitoring101/03-promql-getting-started/README.md

 Notice how Prometheus has added target labels for job and instance.

 ## Aggregation on Labels
 As you can see there are individual metrics for heap and nonheap memory as well as the two instances currently scraped.
-If we instead want to the total memory consumption for "heap" and "nonheap" we can use the sum aggregator with the 'without' clause naming the labels we want to ignore:
+If we instead want to the total memory consumption for "heap" and "nonheap" we can use the sum (aggregation operator)[https://prometheus.io/docs/prometheus/latest/querying/operators/#aggregation-operators] with the 'without' clause naming the labels we want to ignore:

 Try to evaluate: sum without (instance, id) (jvm_memory_used_bytes)